 - The Danish Multiple Sclerosis Registry: open for Danish clinicians – open now

-- REDONE – Brazilian Registry of multiple sclerosis and neuromyelitis optica spectrum disorders: open for Portuguese speaking clinicians anywhere in the world – open now
+- REDONE.BR – Brazilian Registry of multiple sclerosis and neuromyelitis optica spectrum disorders: open for Portuguese speaking clinicians anywhere in the world – open now

 - Bulgarian SmartMS COVID-19 data set: for clinicians in Bulgaria – open now

 - MSBase COVID-19 Substudy: for reporting anywhere in the world from MSBase centres – open now